 Spread out across several hundred kilometers of the Peruvian desert, these drawings have been remarkably preserved over hundreds of years.
 In any other climate, these drawings would have been obliterated in months.
 Since the Nazca Desert is one of the driest regions on earth, the environment has helped to preserve these ancient and mysterious treasures.

 I recommend staying at the Nanasqa Hostel if you plan on coming to check out the Nazca Lines.

-Cusco is hands down the most fascinating city in Peru.
+Cusco is, hands down, the most fascinating city in Peru.
 There are not many other places in the world where ancient Inca walls stand side by side with Spanish architecture.

-The ruins at Sacsayhuaman are definitely worth a look.
-More easily remembered by the English pronunciation “Sexy Woman”, the name Sacsayhuaman actually means ‘satisfied falcon’ in Quechua, the language of the Incas.
-Stay at the Wildrover’s Backpackers Hostel if you’re up for a rowdy time.
-Cusco is an excellent place to meet up with fellow backpackers.
+The ruins at Sacsayhuaman are worth a look.
+More easily remembered by the English pronunciation ‘sexy woman’, the name Sacsayhuaman means ‘satisfied falcon’ in Quechua, the language of the Incas.
+Cusco hostels range from the sublime to the terrible so choose wisely.